intelligenia/yasag/README.md

      where the user is writing the search word, and at the same time we are getting results from the backend
   - `reset` (method) to initialize the FormService.
 This method gets an optional parameter with a value, if a value is passed, the FormGroup is set to match the corresponding value (including nested objects, and nested arrays of objects)
+  - `patch` (method) to update the FormService.
+This method gets a parameter with a value, the FormGroup is set to match the corresponding value (including nested objects, and nested arrays of objects)
   - `loading$` Observable to know if the endpoint is running right now or not (very useful to inform the user)